Your cookie preferences

 Our services are provided at no cost to you.
 We may receive a commission from the companies we refer you to, but this does not affect what you will pay for the product you choose.

-The good news is there are credit cards that are specifically designed for people who have a poor credit rating.
-Or who have little or no credit history.
+These are credit cards that are specifically designed for people who have a poor credit rating.
+These could be for various reasons such as:

 How are they different from standard credit cards?